DTI-TK Home Page

 How Much Does it Cost?

-DTI-TK is free software, provided under ------ the General Public License.
-DTI-TK binaries are provided free of charge for academic or commercial use.
+DTI-TK is free software, provided under the General Public License.
+DTI-TK binaries are provided free of charge for academic or non-commercial use.
 Development and continued maintenance of DTI-TK have been made possible by grants from the U.S. National Institutes of Health and by the generous time investments from members of the DTI-TK developer community.

 Since DTI-TK is free, there's no technical support number to call.
 We do our best to answer questions on the mailing lists in a timely manner, but we count on other users to offer answers as well.
 Often, DTI-TK development is done on a volunteer basis.
 Please keep that in mind when you use DTI-TK.